12 Things That May Be Impacting Your Thyroid, According To A Functional Medicine Expert

 5. Too much iodine

-While iodine is needed for thyroid hormone production, several studies have found that increased iodine intake is associated with flare-ups of Hashimoto's disease.
+While iodine is needed for thyroid hormone production, several studies have found that increased iodine intake is associated with flare-ups of Hashimoto's disease12.
 This goes to show that even with natural remedies, what works for one person may not be right for the next.

-What to do: Continue getting iodine in your diet, but pay attention to how much you're consuming (the recommended daily allowance for adults is 150 mcg).
+What to do: Continue getting iodine in your diet, but pay attention to how much you're consuming (the recommended daily allowance for adults is 150 mcg13).
 Sea vegetables, like dulse, nori, kombu, and arame are all rich in iodine.
 Getting your iodine levels tested is a good idea to know where your starting point is.

 6. Low iron